mdciao.nomenclature.LabelerGPCR

 Note

-• GPCR_scheme (str, default is 'display_generic_number') – The GPCR nomenclature scheme to use.
-The default is to use what the GPCRdb itself has chosen for this particular uniprot code.
-Not all schemes will be available for all choices of uniprot_name.
+• scheme (str, default is ‘display_generic_number’) – The nomenclature scheme to use.
+Has no effect for G-proteins.
+It is only important for GPCRs, where the default is to use what the GPCRdb itself has chosen for this particular GPCR.
+Not all schemes will be available for all choices of GPCRs.
 You can choose from: ‘BW’, ‘Wootten’, ‘Pin’, ‘Wang’, ‘Fungal’, ‘GPCRdb(A)’, ‘GPCRdb(B)’, ‘GPCRdb(C)’, ‘GPCRdb(F)’, ‘GPCRdb(D)’, ‘Oliveira’, ‘BS’, but not all are guaranteed to work

-• local_path (str, default is ".") – Since the uniprot_name is turned into a filename in case it’s a descriptor, this is the local path where to (potentially) look for files.
-In case uniprot_name is just a filename, we can turn it into a full path to a local file using this parameter, which is passed to GPCR_finder and LabelerConsensus.
-Note that this optional parameter is here for compatibility reasons with other methods and might disappear in the future.
+• local_path (str, default is “.”) – Since the UniProt_name is turned into a filename, this is the local path where to (potentially) look for files.
+In case UniProt_name is just a filename, we can turn it into a full path to a local file using this parameter, which is passed to GPCRdb_finder.

-• format (str, default is "%s.xlsx") – How to construct a filename out of uniprot_name
+• format (str, default is “%s.xlsx”) – How to construct a filename out of UniProt_name.
+Alternative is “%s.pkl” for pandas pickle format.
+Please note that loading pickled data from untrusted sources can be unsafe.
+See here.

 • verbose (bool, default is True) – Be verbose.
-Gets passed to GPCR_finder LabelerConsensus
+Gets passed to GPCRdb_finder

 Methods